 Dr Daniel Kaufmann is President and CEO of the Natural Resource Governance Institute (NRGI).
-Following his testimony on 19 September at the Judicial Commission of Inquiry into Allegations of State Capture, and coinciding with the release of the annual Worldwide Governance Indicators which he co-authors, Kaufmann presents a lecture on the changing nature of corruption around the world, based on data and experience.
+Following his testimony on 19 September at the Judicial Commission of Inquiry into Allegations of State Capture, and coinciding with the release of the annual Worldwide Governance Indicators which he co-authors, Kaufmann presented a (download slide deck here) on the changing nature of corruption around the world, based on data and experience.
 In discussing the implications for reform, he emphasizes one of the most important forms of ‘grand corruption’ nowadays; namely the challenge of State Capture.
 Kaufmann (with Joel Hellman) developed and measured this notion two decades ago, studying the phenomenon in depth – firstly in former socialist countries in transition, and subsequently in other regions of the world, including Latin America.

 In recent times, South Africa has fully embraced this approach, both in their inquiry of high-level corruption under the previous leadership, and now in figuring out what can be done to address it.
 Kaufmann does not present himself as an expert on South Africa – instead, he places this challenge within a broader framework of governance and institutional reforms.
 He shares relevant comparative evidence and insights from his work on State Capture and governance worldwide, also discussing implications from particular country cases such as Brazil, Peru and the US.
 He also addresses sectoral dimensions, particularly for natural resources.